DusanJovic-NOAA/NEMS_svn/doc/NEWTEST.md

     /path/to/USERNAME/rtgen.(ID)/rtrun (options)
     /path/to/USERNAME/rtgen.(ID)/rtreport

+To use this for a commit to the trunk, one must copy the results to the NEMS/tests directory.
+This could be done manually, or one could run rt.sh and tell it to skip the rtgen step.
+To do this, use the `rt.sh -r` option:

+    ./rt.sh -r (PLATFORM):/path/to/USERNAME/rtgen.(ID)

+where `(PLATFORM)` is "theia" or "wcoss.phase1"

-The rest of this section explains what each command means, and how it works.
+The rest of this section explains the purpose and function of rtgen, rtrun and rtreport.

 ### Step 1: Generate Test Scripts (rtgen)